Frequently Asked Questions

 Q: How do I verify my enrollment?

-A: If you're receiving the Active Duty or Reserve GI Bill or REAP, use the Web Automated Verification of Enrollment (WAVE) or call the toll free Interactive Voice Response (IVR) telephone line at 1-877-VA-ECERT (1-877-823-2378) to verify your attendance.
+A: If you're receiving the Active Duty or Reserve GI Bill, use the Web Automated Verification of Enrollment (WAVE) or call the toll free Interactive Voice Response (IVR) telephone line at 1-877-VA-ECERT (1-877-823-2378) to verify your attendance.

-Q: If I am eligible for the Active Duty GI Bill, the Reserve GI Bill, or REAP will I be able to switch to the Post-9/11 GI Bill?
+Q: If I am eligible for the Active Duty GI Bill or the Reserve GI Bill will I be able to switch to the Post-9/11 GI Bill?

-A: If you are eligible for MGIB-AD, MGIB-SR, or REAP on August 1, 2009, and you have met the eligibility requirements for the Post-9/11 GI Bill, you may be eligible to receive benefits under the new program
+A: If you are eligible for MGIB-AD or MGIB-SR on August 1, 2009, and you have met the eligibility requirements for the Post-9/11 GI Bill, you may be eligible to receive benefits under the new program

 Q: How is my GI Bill entitlement charged?